 Whenever possible, Alice and Jule took it upon themselves to share their love for the arts with the Kernersville community.
 In 1894, they co-founded the Kernersville Orchestra.
 Then Alice, with Jule’s support, created The Juvenile Lyceum, a dramatics organization for children seven to thirteen years old, building upon their natural acting abilities and imaginations.
 The first meeting took place on April 3, 1896 in what is now the Reception Room of Körner’s Folly.
 For two years, Alice wrote and directed plays, helped children memorize recitations, made costumes, and directed the rehearsals for the productions performed in Körner’s Folly’s long room.
 She even learned to play the cello so she could perform with the orchestra.

 In the autumn of 1896, Alice had a second, more serious riding accident with a painful recovery, worsened by repercussions from the typhoid fever, which plagued her with ill-health for the rest of her life.
 But Alice persevered.
 In 1897, Jule designed and built Cupid’s Park Theatre on the top floor of the Folly, and Alice moved rehearsals and performances upstairs.
-It’s been well over a century since, and Cupid’s Park is still known as “The First Private Little Theatre in America.”
+It’s known to be the “First Private Little Theatre in America.”

 Alice was a very active hostess and pillar of community involvement as the founder of the Women’s Club of Kernersville, the Kernersville Embroidery Club, and co-founder of the Kernersville Moravian Church What-So-Ever Circle.
 She enjoyed meeting with fellow members of the Joseph Winston Chapter of the D.A.R. and the Needlework Guild of America.
-Alice was the glue that held the Körner family together, especially when Jule was away from home (which was often).
+Alice was the glue that held the Körner family together, especially when Jule was away from home, which was often.
 Alice was dearly loved by Jule, her two children, and the people of Kernersville.
-The town lost a leading light and cultural mentor upon Polly Alice’s death in 1934, almost ten years to the day after her beloved husband Jule passed away.
+The town lost a leading light and cultural mentor upon Polly Alice’s death in 1934, almost ten years to the day after her beloved husband, Jule, passed away.

-Jule Gilmer Körner, Jr. “Gilmer” (1887 – 1967)
+Jule Gilmer Körner, Jr. — “Gilmer” (1887 – 1967)

 Gilmer was an avid writer, keeping diaries throughout his life.
-He also collected artwork, and was particularly fond of German and Dutch masters.
+He also collected artwork and was particularly fond of German and Dutch masters.
 The 14 paintings displayed at Körner’s Folly today were collected by Gilmer throughout his life.
 Genealogy was another fascination of Gilmer’s.
 He meticulously researched and wrote the complete Kerner family story in his book titled, Joseph of Kernersville, in 1958.